14 tips for your company to comply with LGPD

 Tip 6: Implement a DPO governance model

-Tip 7: Hire an external advisor
+Tip 7: Hiring an external advisor

 Tip 8: Privacy training to educate employees

-Tip 9: Identity and Access Management
+Tip 9: Identity Management and Access

-It is recommended that the entire lifecycle of users and their access to personal and sensitive data be managed through workflows to mitigate the risks of personal and sensitive data being accessed by unauthorized people, which could lead to a data breach in accordance with the LGPD.
+It is recommended that the entire life cycle of users and their access to personal and sensitive data will be managed through workflows to mitigate the risks of personal and sensitive data to be accessed by unauthorized persons, which can cause data violation according to LGPD.

-Tip 10: Incident Management
+Tip 10: Incident management

 • Technical and organizational measures applied to mitigate the consequences of this violation.

-Tip 11: Review old contracts
+Tip 11: Review of former contracts

 Tip 12: Internal and external privacy policy